930C/930C/README.md

 👋 Hi there, my name is Luca Chmielarski.

-I'm a Junior Developer and student at DHBW!
+I'm a Junior Developer at SAP and student at the DHBW!

 🏢 Currently working at [@SAP](https://github.com/SAP)